 - U.S. Virgin Islands: $1,005

-As a result of the 2021 Consolidated Appropriations Act, the maximum amount of money you can receive each month has increased to 115% above the baseline assistance levels of the SNAP program.
+As a result of the Consolidated Appropriations Act of 2021, the maximum amount of money you can receive each month has increased to 115% above the baseline assistance levels of the SNAP program.
 The increase is in effect through June 30, 2021.

 It typically takes up to 30 days to find out if you’re eligible for SNAP benefits.
 However, if your household has less than $150 in monthly gross income and less than $100 in liquid assets, or if your rent, mortgage, and utilities are more than this amount, you could qualify for approval within seven days.

 You can use food stamps to purchase the following: meat, poultry, and fish; vegetables and fruit; bread and cereal; dairy products; snack food; and seeds and plants that produce food.
-However, you can’t use them to purchase tobacco, wine, beer, liquor, vitamins, prepared food, and nonfood items like cosmetics, hygiene items, and cleaning supplies.
+You can’t use food stamps to purchase tobacco, wine, beer, liquor, vitamins, prepared food, and nonfood items like cosmetics, hygiene items, and cleaning supplies.

 The Dangers of Grocery Shopping During COVID-19